Aakash Repeater Courses

-The Central Board of Secondary Education (CBSE) conducted the CBSE Class 10 Mathematics exam on 10th March 2025, from 10:30 AM to 1:30 PM.
-Students who attended the CBSE 10th exam of Maths were advised to go through the previous year’s Maths question paper.
-The CBSE 10th Mathematics exam paper contained 38 questions, divided into 5 sections.
+The Central Board of Secondary Education (CBSE) conducted the CBSE Class 10 Mathematics exam.
+Students who will attend the CBSE 10th exam in Maths are advised to review the previous year's Maths question papers.
+The CBSE 10th Mathematics exam paper consisted of 38 questions, divided into five sections.

 This Story also Contains